DoctorWkt/acwj/10_For_Loops/Readme.md

 because each assignment statement *must* end with a semicolon.

-What we need is for the single statement parsers *not* to scan in the semicolon, but to leave that up to the compound statement parser.
+What we need is for the single statement parser *not* to scan in the semicolon, but to leave that up to the compound statement parser.
 And we scan in semicolons for some statements (e.g. between assignment statements) and not for other statements (e.g. not between successive